The Best Acoustic Guitars for Travel

 A Guitar Case

-Just like you wouldn’t drive without your seatbelt, you won’t want to travel with your guitar unprotected.
+Just like you wouldn’t drive without your seatbelt, you don’t want to travel with your guitar unprotected.
 A guitar case keeps your instrument safe from dust, sunlight, moisture, and impacts.
 It also provides a place to store all your other accessories and can often be locked to prevent theft.

 All Taylor guitars come with a case, though many of the guitars listed above include a padded soft case.
 For longer trips and plane travel, we recommend a hardshell case or a Taylor AeroCase, which is included with certain models.